panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `hero` has a property `villain` with value `false`.
 However the expression `hero.villain || true` evaluates to `true`.

-*The logical operator `||` used as defaulting mechanism when accessing properties fails when the property exists and has a falsy value.*
+*The logical operator `||` used as a default mechanism to access properties fails when the property exists and has a falsy value.*

 To default when the property does not exists, better options are the new [nullish coalescing operator](/javascript-optional-chaining/#3-default-with-nullish-coalescing):